Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 “My son, if thou wilt receive my words, and hide my commandments with thee; So that thou incline thine ear unto wisdom, and apply thine heart to understanding…Then shalt thou understand the fear of the Lord, and find the knowledge of God.
 For the Lord giveth wisdom: out of his mouth cometh knowledge and understanding…Then shalt thou understand righteousness, and judgment, and equity; yea, every good path.
 When wisdom entereth into thine heart, and knowledge is pleasant unto thy soul; Discretion shall preserve thee, understanding shall keep thee: To deliver thee from the way of the evil man, from the man that speaketh froward things; Who leave the paths of uprightness, to walk in the ways of darkness; Who rejoice to do evil, and delight in the frowardness of the wicked; That thou mayest walk in the way of good men, and keep the paths of the righteous.”
 (Prov 2:1-20)

-I think we are so used to having this Bible “story” presented as a simple black and white comparison of the good son vs the bad son that we don’t see the bigger picture – the need, and opportunity, for every single human being to be saved from their sin.
+I think we are so used to having this Bible “story” presented as a simple black and white comparison of the good seed vs the bad seed that we don’t see the bigger picture – the need, and opportunity, for every single human being to be saved from their sin.

 The statement that Cain would be a fugitive and a vagabond has been understood to be punishment, but that did not have to happen.
 Forgiveness, redemption and reconciliation with God and mankind were as available to Cain as they were to his parents and all the rest of mankind.
 Most humans don’t farm, we work in harmony with our community and trade whatever we produce in goods and services to meet each other’s needs.
 Abel was a herder, not a farmer, and he had gotten by just fine.
 Cain just chose not to seek forgiveness and reconciliation.